microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/protectbytemplateaction.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-**protectionByTemplateAction** may be returned by [evaluateApplication](../api/informationprotectionlabel-evaluateapplication.md) or [evaluateClassificationResults](../api/informationprotectionlabel-evaluateclassificationresults.md) if the resulting label has been configured to apply protection.
+Informs the application that an Azure Information Protection protection template should be applied. **protectionByTemplateAction** may be returned by [evaluateApplication](../api/informationprotectionlabel-evaluateapplication.md) or [evaluateClassificationResults](../api/informationprotectionlabel-evaluateclassificationresults.md) if the resulting label has been configured to apply protection.
 The consuming application must read the templateId from the result and then use a client library, such as the Microsoft Information Protection SDK, to apply protection via Azure Information Protection.

 ## Properties